mehdi-fathi/eloquent-filter/README.md

 -**Note** Every custom detection will run before detection by default eloquent filter.

+## Magic Methods

+Magic methods are collection of methods that you can using of them as wrapper in the Eloquent Filter.
+For example serialize data before filter or change data in response and others.
+Now Eloquent Filter have `serializeRequestFilter`,`ResponseFilter`.

 ### Request Filter

-Eloquent Filter has a method for just change request injected before handling by eloquent filter.
+Eloquent Filter has a magic method for just change request injected before handling by eloquent filter.
 This method is SerializeRequestFilter.
 You just implement SerializeRequestFilter method in your Model.
 For example